SAP-archive/teched2020-DEV161/exercises/ex10/README.md

 3. Press [CTRL] + [A] and then [CTRL] + [C] to copy the file's content to the clipboard.

-4. Go back to SAP Business Application Studio and replace the content of the `i18n.properties` file with the content of the `i18n.properties` file from github.
+4. Go back to SAP Business Application Studio and replace the content of the `i18n.properties` file with the content of the `i18n.properties` file from GitHub.
 Press [CTRL] + [A] to select the file's content in SAP Business Application Studio, press [DELETE], and then press [CTRL] + [V] to paste the content of the file from the clipboard.

 2. Open the *Source Control: Git* view.
     <br><br>![Git](./images/bas_git.png)<br><br>